If the Indiana Room is locked, please consult library staff at the Circulation Desk.

 Visit the following websites for digitized articles, images, links, and other information and resources regarding Hoosier history:

-Search millions of records housed within the Indiana Archives by using the Research Indiana Catalog, which simplifies the process of searching the Archives’ collection by providing listings of more than a quarter of a million holdings.
-Some of these commonly sought-after materials include Indiana military, immigration, institutional and vital records.
+Search millions of records housed within the Indiana Archives and Records Administration (IARA) by using the Research Indiana Catalog, which simplifies the process of searching the Archives’ collection by providing listings of more than a quarter of a million holdings.
+Some of these commonly sought-after materials include Indiana military, immigration, naturalization, institutional and vital records.

 Local & State History